 The educational intervention significantly improved the knowledge, attitudes, and practices of the participants regarding child Abuse.
 The changes observed were statistically significant, indicating the effectiveness of the targeted educational program in enhancing understanding and promoting positive behaviors.

-Post formal education AWW and ANM were sufficiently prepared to know what to look for when they suspect child abuse and what to actually do when they encounter this problem in a rural setting.

-Some recommendations to be put forward keeping the results of this study are as follows.
+Some suggested recommendations, based on the findings of this study areas follows.

 to cater high standards of care for these young children who may encounter domestic violence, ground level staff should have an exclusive, concrete educational experience in context to child abuse during their training itself.